Asetka/Stocko/sprint_deliverables/README.md

 # Page Descriptions
 * Stock Page - Provides the usercompany information, data, and price chart for stocks
 * Postions Page - Allows user to add, edit, and delete postions from their investment portfolio
+* Evaluations Page - Allows the user to search a stock and evaluate the stock based on a number of predetermined pillars to gauge the intrinsic value of the stock vs its current trading price
 * Forecast Page - Allows the user to view previous performance metrics of a stock and enter assumptions to forecast a future stock price prediction
-* Evaluations Page - Allows the user to search a stock and evaluate the stock based on a number of predetermined pillars to gauge the intrinsic value of the stock vs its current trading price
+* NLP Page - Sprint 3 Feature
+* Back Testing - Sprint 3 Feature